qmacro/qmacro.github.io/_posts/2021-01-26-columnar-layout-with-awk.markdown

 The script has to work out what the longest word in each column is, and for that it needs to read through the entire input.
 I think perhaps there may be better ways of doing this, but here's what I did.

-In line 18 the condition as to whether to execute the block in lines 19-25 is based upon the value of `NR`, which is a special Awk variable that represents the record number, i.e. the value is `1` for the first record, `2` for the second, and so on.
+In line 18 the condition as to whether to execute the block in lines 19-25 is based upon the value of `NR`, which is a special AWK variable that represents the record number, i.e. the value is `1` for the first record, `2` for the second, and so on.
 Note that there's also `FNR` (file record number) which comes in handy when you're processing multiple input files.
 So lines 19-25 are only executed once, when processing the first record in the input.
 I could have used a pattern like this:

 ```awk
 NR == 1 { ... }